 The same rules apply to contract employees who have an employer impose a pay reduction on bonus pay.
 They can propose that reduction, but if the employee disagrees, they might have grounds to claim constructive dismissal if their employer decides to issue a substantial enough reduction.

 Additionally, all pay reductions that fall below the minimum wage of the business’s area are illegal.
-Therefore, even if both parties agree to the payment reduction, an employer must pay an employee below minimum wage.
+Therefore, even if both parties agree to the payment reduction, an employer cannot pay less than minimum wage.

 Pavlis Vs HSBC Canada

 Even though an employee has no legal obligation to agree to a reduction in pay, an employer still might try to enforce one that is below the terms stated in their contract.

 Since pay reduction isn’t a clearcut issue, some courts might not agree that a pay cut is enough to claim constructive dismissal if the employer has a justification and doesn’t reduce the employee’s salary by a significant amount.
 However, the British Columbia Supreme Court recently heard a case on pay cuts and constructive dismissal that might shape how the eyes of the law view the question, “Can an employer change your pay without notice?”